Linear and Non-Linear Response of Quadratic Lindbladians: Results

 and \begingroup \endgroup which will be key to obtaining the Green’s functions and calculating response properties.

 For bosons, the Keldysh block Green's function takes the block structure

 Introducing again an effective non-Hermitian Hamiltonian $\Xi=\mathcal{H}+i \Sigma^R$ for bosons

 where contrary to the fermionic case the imaginary part of $\Sigma^R$ can be negative corresponding to possible gain processes that are impossible in the fermionic case.
-Nevertheless, for physical choices for the dissipative jump operators, this imbalance of \textit{amplitudes} will still lead to a well-defined steady state where the \textit{rate} of gain and loss processes balance, as in the steady state of the bosonic optical lattice plotted in Fig. \ref{fig:bosons}.
+This means that contrary to a ``fully filled" steady state in fermionic systems there are bosonic systems that have physical choices for the dissipative jump operators where there is no steady state due to unbounded gain.
+Generically, the precise condition for there to be no steady state is that $\sigma^3\Xi$ (or if $C=\Delta=0$ then $h-i\frac{\Gamma}{2}(A-B)$) acquires an eigenvalue with positive imaginary part: in this case there will be a mode that grows exponentially with time.
+Expressions for densities and correlation functions below assume that all poles are in the negative half-plane.
 The retarded and advanced Green's functions are

 with $G^A = (G^R)^\dagger$.
 The Pauli $\sigma^3$ matrix acting in Nambu space (and as the identity in orbital space) arises since $\bar{\psi}$ and $\psi$ fields are related for bosons (but are independent for fermions).
 The Keldysh self energy term reads